LET ME…HELP YOU SOLVE THE MEDICARE INSURANCE PUZZLE !! ®

 Medicare Part B Medical and Outpatient Treatment Options

 Medicare Part B is sometimes called “Medical Insurance” and covers medically necessary and preventive services.
 Things considered medically necessary to treat a disease or condition, like doctor visits, lab tests, and surgeries, fall under Medicare Part B coverage.
 It also covers supplies, such as walkers and wheelchairs.
 Some services might be covered only in certain situations.
 Medicare Part B does have a premium each month that you will have to pay.
 In some instances, your Medicare Part B premium may be deducted from your benefit payment.
-The standard Part B premium amount in 2021 is $148.50, or more depending on your income level.
+The standard Part B premium amount MAY BE MORE depending on your income level.

 Medicare Advantage Part C

 Medicare Part C plans are sometimes called “Medicare Advantage Plans.”
 If you select a Medicare Advantage Plan, you will get your Medicare Part A and Medicare Part B coverage from the Medicare Advantage Plan.
 All Medicare services are covered by Medicare Part C, and may even offer extra coverage.
 Each plan could have different rules and different out-of-pocket costs.
 Usually you can also get prescription drug coverage through this plan.

 Read more about Medicare Advantage Part C

 Medicare Prescription Drug Plan Part D